uycuhnt2467/Leftoverkiller-frontend/README.md

 This frontend script is mainly revised by Leftover Killer, an Android App which we finished in the courses.
-The current application is deployed on AWS EC2, and is run by pm2 package. (http://3.12.253.9:3006/)

 Since we found that many students would like to cook by themselves but sometimes they didn't have ideas on what to cook by only the ingredients they have (because they may not have time to buy more ingredients), we build up this application especially for them.